dsuwo/Western_DataScience_BootCamp/Unit4/readme.md

 - Lesson 1: Linear regression is explained.
 - Lesson 2: Logistic regression.
-- Lesson 3: hand-on coding for logistic regression.
+- Lesson 3: Hands-on coding for logistic regression.
 - Lesson 4: Decision trees and their branches!